 Nowadays the Donetsk People’s Republic manages to contain the situation with spreading of COVID-19.
 From the beginning of pandemic to the present days overall 1611 registered and confirmed cases of COVID-19 in the Republic.
 770 patients are in treatment, 94 cases are fatal.

-The Ombudsman continues attentively explore and monitor current situation in the Republic, also call citizens for being careful and follow the essential sanitary-epidemiological norms.
+The Ombudsman continues to attentively explore and monitor the current situation in the Republic, also call citizens for being careful and follow the essential sanitary-epidemiological norms.

 Since the beginning of 2020, the Ombudsman received 3,306 complaints.

 All received complaints can be divided into nine categories: personal rights – 1493 complaints, economic rights – 107 complaints, social rights – 432 complaints; guarantees of human rights in civil, administrative and criminal proceedings – 275 complaints; enforcement of human rights in penitentiary institutions – 81 complaints; enforcement of rights in the field of education – 6 complaints; enforcement of rights in the field of healthcare – 92 complaints; enforcement of rights of mothers, children and families – 26 complaints, issues connected with the political and military situation in DPR – 794 complaints.